 Our top priority was to build a system that can run any game on the market.
 This meant we needed to have a well-rounded system that didn’t cut corners on any key performance metrics.
 In short, we wanted a system with at least 8 GB of RAM, at least a 4 GB graphics card, and at least a 3.5 GHz quad-core processor.

-Our $700 gaming PC has a 3.6 GHz quad-core processor, 8 GB of RAM and a 4 GB graphics card, which puts it exactly where we wanted it.
+Our $700 gaming PC has a 3.6 GHz hexa-core processor, 16 GB of RAM and an 8 GB graphics card, so we’ve certainly exceeded our minimum requirements.
 That said, this computer is what it is.
 We didn’t get a fancy heatsink or liquid cooling because we don’t plan on overclocking anything.

 There are two reasons gamers tend to prefer desktop PCs over laptops.
 The first reason, obviously, is the price.
 You can get a lot more bang for your buck with even a prebuilt gaming tower, as opposed to a laptop.

 The second is upgradability.
-Yes, you can upgrade a laptop, it’s a pain.
+Yes, you can upgrade a laptop, but it’s a pain.
 Nobody wants to do it, which is why landfills are full of old laptops.

-Honestly, we were surprised that we were able to squeeze as much power into this computer as we were able to.
-What made us even more happy was being able to use a top-notch motherboard.
-We’ll be going deep into the AMD X470’s feature’s in a minute, but suffice it to say this motherboard is as future-proof as they come.
+Honestly, we were surprised that we were able to squeeze as much power into this computer as we were.
+What made us even happier was being able to use a top-notch motherboard.
+We’ll be going deep into the AMD X470’s feature’s in a minute, but suffice it to say this motherboard is rather future-proof.

 Specialized For Gaming

 To keep our PC under $700, we had to cut corners somewhere.
 This computer doesn’t have a WiFi card, so it will have to be plugged into your router.
 We’ve also suggested an inexpensive WiFi card you can add onto it.